tomoikey/typesafe_builder/README.md

 </div>

-## 📄 License
+## License

 MIT License - see the [LICENSE](LICENSE) file for details.

-## 🌟 Give us a star!
+## Give us a star!

-If you find this project useful, please consider giving it a ⭐!
+If you find this project useful, please consider giving it a star!

 ---